Questioning the Billable Hour

 Situation F: Fixing the Cost of a Pizza

-In Canada, there is a great number of pizzerias.
+Across Canada, a great number of pizzerias operate.
 Even small towns typically have more than one pizza place.
-Though there are pizza chains, there is also a variety of independent pizzerias across the country.
-Despite the number and variety, the industry has certain standards for ordering and pricing, anywhere you go, based on size of pizza and number of toppings.
+Alongside pizza chains, a variety of independent pizzerias also serve local markets.
+Despite the number and variety, the industry has certain standards for ordering and pricing, anywhere you go, mainly based on size of pizza and number of toppings.

 As Emile considered opening a pizzeria in Morocco, he had the opportunity to consider the Canadian model: standard sizes of pizza, each with its own basic price, then standard pricing for toppings, plus free delivery within a certain radius.